 Mechanically, that's pretty much it.
 The motor is ready to be bolted into the chassis.

 There are, however, a few more steps that are required before the final installation.

 If you are looking for a bolt-on exhaust solution, there is a very nice Y-pipe available from DD Performance Research that will connect the Frankenstein Motorworks headers to a Berk Technology muffler section.
-It's a little on the spendy side, but is currently the best option if you don't have the means to build your own.
+It's a little on the spendy side, but is an option if you don't have the means to build your own.
 But as you have probably guessed by now, I will be building one...

 Here is the initial mockup from several angles.
 Tubing is 2.25" before the merge (to match the outlet of the headers), and in this configuration the secondary tubes end up very nearly equal length.
 The merge transitions to 3" to match my Berk Technology muffler.
 The merge collector is from Cone Engineering.
 By it's design it's a little tricky to use, but it also allows quite a bit of adjustability in angle and is quite compact, an important feature in this case.

 From there, I refined the design a little with the addition to two flex sections, and dimpled the pipes a little where they cross to improve ground clearance.
 This allowed the merge collector to be angled a little, rather than standing up vertically.
 Overall, there isn't a whole lot of room under the motor for the exhaust, so keeping everything as tight as possible is critical.
 I actually built it so that it touched the oil pan in a couple of places, which I will deal with later.